zenml-io/zenml/docs/book/component-gallery/model-registries/mlflow.md

 {% endhint %}

 {% hint style="warning" %}
-Due to a found [Vulnerability](https://github.com/advisories/GHSA-xg73-94fp-g449) in older versions of MLflow, we recommend using
+Due to a [critical severity vulnerability](https://github.com/advisories/GHSA-xg73-94fp-g449) found in older versions of MLflow, we recommend using
 MLflow version 2.2.1 or higher.
 {% endhint %}